In recent years, medical tourism in Europe has experienced exponential growth.

 ➢ No Objection Certificate (NOC) Letter from Employer

 ➢ Business Income Certificates

-➢ Company Bank Statements for the last six months
+➢ Company Bank Statements for the last 3-6 months

 ➢ Company Income Tax Return

 ➢ Student No Objection Letter (NOC) stating that your School or University has no objection towards you travelling to the Schengen Area

 ➢ Proof of School Enrolment (or Student Status Letter)